Gala (singer)

-She currently lives in Brooklyn, New York.
+In 2025 she was reported to be living in Brooklyn, New York, United States.

 Biography

 1996–2001: early music career

+Prior to her music career, Gala studied in art schools in the United States, where she also recorded her first demo tape.
 In 1996, Gala was voted Best Female Singer of the Year in Italy by the magazine Musica e Dischi.
-In July 1997 she was awarded the Italian Dance Award as the best pop-dance artist of the year.
+In July 1997, she was awarded the Italian Dance Award as the best pop-dance artist of the year.
 Gala achieved a Diamond recording award in France, a Platinum record in Benelux and a Gold record in the United Kingdom.
 The same year she was nominated for the Best Dance Act at the Mobo Awards in the UK alongside The Prodigy, Chemical Brothers and Orbital.

-In July 1997 she won Best Foreign Artist of the Year at the Midem in Cannes, France.
+In July 1997, she won Best Foreign Artist of the Year at the Midem in Cannes, France.

-Between 1995 and 1998 Gala performed on the UK's BBC Top of the Pops, France's Taratata, Les Années Tubes, M6’s Hit Machine, MTV Germany, as well as performing in venues such as Bercy Stadium in Paris and Las Ventas in Madrid.
+Between 1995 and 1998, Gala performed on the UK's BBC Top of the Pops, France's Taratata, Les Années Tubes, M6's Hit Machine, MTV Germany, as well as performing in venues such as Bercy Stadium in Paris and Las Ventas in Madrid.

 Her album Come into My Life was released on 17 November 1997, with 4 singles charting in the Top 20 across Europe, selling over 6 million records worldwide by 1998.

 In 1998, while performing "Let a Boy Cry" on Taratata, she met Prince's manager Steve Fargnoli who began representing her.
-The same year she signed with Universal Records in Italy.
-After Steve Fargnoli's unexpected death in 2001, Gala broke her contract with Universal Records and returned to New York.
+That same year she signed with Universal Records in Italy.
+After Steve Fargnoli's death from cancer in 2001, Gala broke her contract with Universal Records and returned to New York.